James Burke (police officer): Legal issues

 In May 2013, the FBI and the US Attorney's Office opened an investigation into Burke's alleged beating of a suspect in police custody, a subsequent cover-up, and coercion of witnesses.
 Burke was charged with assaulting Christopher Loeb after Loeb was arrested for allegedly breaking into Burke's unlocked vehicle and stealing a "gun belt, ammunition, a box of cigars and a bag containing sex toys and pornography".
 Burke was arrested at his home in St. James, New York in December 2013.

 Burke pleaded guilty to reduced charges in February 2016, as per a plea bargain offered by United States District Court for the Eastern District of New York prosecutor Lara Gatz and co-counsel John Durham.
 Following Burke's guilty plea, Suffolk County Executive Steve Bellone commented, "'Jim Burke, someone I entrusted with great responsibility, lied to my face for nearly three years and orchestrated a cover-up to perpetuate that lie'".
 In November 2016, Burke was sentenced to 46 months in federal prison for assault and obstruction of justice.
 In January 2017, Burke began serving his sentence at Federal Correctional Institution, Allenwood Low.
 He was released to house arrest in November 2018.
 His sentence was completed in April 2019.

-In August 2023, Burke was arrested for public lewdness, offering a sex act, and unlawful solicitation after allegedly exposing himself to a male plainclothes park ranger at Vietnam Veterans Memorial Park in Farmingville and propositioning him.
+On August 22, 2023, Burke was arrested for indecent exposure, public lewdness, offering a sex act, and unlawful solicitation after allegedly exposing himself to a male plainclothes park ranger at Vietnam Veterans Memorial Park in Farmingville and propositioning him.
+On August 21, 2023, the latter two charges were dropped.

+On Apr 29, 2026 prosecutors said they could not meet their burden at trial and asked for an adjournment that would see the case dismissed in roughly six months due to the fact that three park police officers tied to the arrest resigned or were discharged, including the officer alleged to have observed the conduct.
+If Burke avoids new legal trouble during the adjournment period, the case is expected to be dismissed.